This page shows you how to create a Cloud Dataflow project and run an example pipeline from within Eclipse.

 - Enable billing for your project.

-- Enable the Google Dataflow, Compute Engine, Stackdriver Logging, Google Cloud Storage, Google Cloud Storage JSON, BigQuery, Google Cloud Pub/Sub, and Google Cloud Datastore APIs.
+- Enable the Cloud Dataflow, Compute Engine, Stackdriver Logging, Google Cloud Storage, Google Cloud Storage JSON, BigQuery, Google Cloud Pub/Sub, Google Cloud Datastore, and Google Cloud Resource Manager APIs.

 - Install and initialize the Cloud SDK.